FormatterKit/FormatterKit/README.md

 ## TTTUnitOfInformationFormatter

 No matter how far abstracted from its underlying hardware an application may be, there comes a day when it has to communicate the size of a file to the user.

-`TTTUnitOfInformationFormatter` transforms a number of bits or bytes and into a humanized representation, using either SI decimal or IEC binary unit prefixes.
+`TTTUnitOfInformationFormatter` transforms a number of bits or bytes into a humanized representation, using either SI decimal or IEC binary unit prefixes.

 ### Example Usage